Alex ChernyshAlex ChernyshAgentic behaviorist · Tel Aviv

 The shape is intentionally small: pin down the work, turn it into tickets, then implement and clean up.

-1. What problem this solves
+What it solves

-That looks fast for a day or two.
+Looks fast for a day or two.
 Then the task spans another session, another engineer, or another agent, and the shape of the work starts to drift.

 That is the part I want to remove.

-2. What SDD means in practice
+What SDD looks like in practice

-In practice the workflow is compact:
+The workflow is compact:

 1. write a project brief